nixworks/public/news/2012/04/5/README.md

 ##### Mali
 ### [Mali's Azawad National Liberation Movement declares an end to military activities, claiming that they have captured enough territory to form their own state. ](/news/2012/04/5/mali-s-azawad-national-liberation-movement-declares-an-end-to-military-activities-claiming-that-they-have-captured-enough-territory-to-form.md)
-_Context: Mali, Azawad, Azawad National Liberation Movement_
+_Context: Azawad, Mali, Azawad National Liberation Movement_

 ##### Syria
 ### [Syrian Army troops launch a fierce attack on the Damascus suburb of Douma. ](/news/2012/04/5/syrian-army-troops-launch-a-fierce-attack-on-the-damascus-suburb-of-douma.md)
-_Context: Damascus, Douma, Syria, Syrian Army_
+_Context: Syria, Damascus, Syrian Army, Douma_

 ##### Zuwara
 ### [Rival militias cease fighting in the town of Zuwara in western Libya after the National Transitional Council claims a ceasefire. ](/news/2012/04/5/rival-militias-cease-fighting-in-the-town-of-zuwara-in-western-libya-after-the-national-transitional-council-claims-a-ceasefire.md)
-_Context: Libya, Zuwara, National Transitional Council_
+_Context: Zuwara, National Transitional Council, Libya_

 ##### Iran
 ### [A Chinese companydate=April 2012 that insures ships announces it will stop indemnifying tankers carrying Iranian oil.
 This represents a continued tightening of world sanctions on Iran. ](/news/2012/04/5/a-chinese-companydate-april-2012-that-insures-ships-announces-it-will-stop-indemnifying-tankers-carrying-iranian-oil-this-represents-a-cont.md)
-_Context: pre-sanction, Iran_
+_Context: Iran, pre-sanction_

 ##### Argentina
 ### [At least 14 people die as a result of severe storms in Argentina, with Buenos Aires Province being the hardest hit. ](/news/2012/04/5/at-least-14-people-die-as-a-result-of-severe-storms-in-argentina-with-buenos-aires-province-being-the-hardest-hit.md)